 If your program involved you in any necessary data collection, then it would be a good idea for you to briefly explain your methodology that you used.

 - Let the readers know the rationale for the chosen survey methodology.
 Explain the benefits as well as the results of the survey.
 Why did you decide to go with this method and is it credible for gathering data?
 You’re going to need to provide the answers to that within the report.
+You may also see sample financial report templates.

 9. Focus on Your Accomplishments

 This is the main reason for your entire report.
 While you’re picking out all of the work-related accomplishments that you want to present in the report, you have to think about the ones that are relevant to the job and those that you are particularly proud of.
 While it’s important to tell your reader about your accomplishments, don’t throw in too many details that could possibly overwhelm or wastes the reader’s time.
+You may also see status report templates.

 - Focus on things such as how difficult it was for you to achieve these goals or the impact once you were able to achieve them.